Climate change and CX: How can you help customers with their eco-anxiety?by

 So how does a business go about this?
 The obvious first step is to acknowledge that if allaying your customers’ fears about your brand’s environmental footprint is a customer care issue, then employees in customer care need the requisite skills to deliver that message.

-The CCA reports that upskilling customer service employees to deal with more nuanced and complex customer queries is set to be one of the biggest business trends of the 2020s.
+The CCA reports that upskilling customer service employees to deal with more nuanced and complex customer queries is one of the biggest business trends of the 2020s.
 Part of that requirement is broader training on the topic of emotional intelligence.
 68% of businesses leaders in a recent CCA survey said that agents will need to have high emotional intelligence to be successful, particularly in the case of vulnerable customers who require a more sensitive, human dialogue.
 Eco-anxieties may inevitably fall into this bracket.

 Another obvious approach is to consider environmental impact in customer experience design.
 Rebecca Pinn, a strategist for EPAM Continuum, highlights that CX is the perfect role to take wider business goals towards the environment and translate them into actions that the customer will feel.